magnetardev/archive/README.md

 1. Run `yarn build:wasm`.
 This can take quite a while the first time, but consecutive builds will be much faster.
 This builds just the WebAssembly port and the Emscripten wrapper.
 2. Run `yarn build`.
 This builds the JS wrapper.
 3. Done.

-## TO-DO

-- [ ] Allow creating more than just zip files.
-- [ ] Create a Worker wrapper.
-- [ ] Migrate Dockerfile from using `trzeci/emscripten` to `emscripten/emsdk`
-- [ ] Use jest or similar testing utils instead of just running and checking.